Rajan Parrikar Music Archive

 Noise Without Soul

+The problem begins at the level of sound itself.
 The standard Western drum kit is built around noise, not tone.
-It provides punctuation but no melody.
-Contrast that with the Indian tabla, whose central loading allows for a rich range of tonal modulation, expressiveness, and even melodic interplay.
-Or with the drums of many African traditions, where rhythm is not mere background pulse but speech, structure, and soul.
-The difference here is not cultural.
-It is musical.
+It supplies punctuation, but contributes nothing to melody.
+Contrast this with the Indian tabla, whose central loading allows for a rich range of tonal modulation, expressive nuance, and even melodic interplay.
+Or with many African traditions, where rhythm is not mere background pulse but speech, structure, and soul.
+The difference here is not cultural, but musical.

 This is no small distinction.
-Indian music, in contrast, is built on an entirely different aesthetic foundation.
-Its aim is inward refinement, not outward stimulation.
-Rhythm is not absent – far from it.
-The rhythmic sophistication of Indian music makes Western beats look like a toddler’s playpen.
-Cycles of 5, 7, 10, 14, 16, and more, including fractional and additive patterns, are routine.
-The interplay of melody and rhythm is not just complex, but deliberate.
-It sharpens perception, steadies the breath, and engages the intelligence.
+Indian music rests on an entirely different aesthetic foundation, one that aims at inward refinement rather than outward stimulation.
+Rhythm is not absent, far from it, but its role is integrated and deliberate.
+Cycles of 5, 7, 10, 14, 16 and more, including additive and fractional patterns, are routine.
+The interplay of melody and rhythm is not merely complex; it sharpens perception and engages the intelligence.

-Western genres, by comparison, reveal their limits quickly.
-Techno turns the human ear into a receptacle for industrial waste.
-Bar music is wallpaper for the intoxicated.
-Hip-hop, once a vital voice of urban dissent, now loops endlessly around narcissism, violence, and branded noise.
-These are not the signs of a thriving musical culture; they are symptoms of rot.
+By comparison, Western genres reveal their limits quickly.
+Techno reduces the ear to a receptacle for industrial waste; bar music dissolves into background wallpaper; hip-hop, once a vital voice of dissent, now circles endlessly around narcissism and violence.
+These are not the signs of a healthy musical culture.
+They are symptoms of degeneracy.

-As for the supposed icons – Dylan, Lennon, Presley – these are mediocrities inflated by cultural monopoly.
-Dylan, master of the monotone; Lennon’s thin melodic range; Presley’s affected swagger: this is the summit?
+The limitations of Western pop are evident not only in its structure, but in the stature of its celebrated figures.
+Dylan, Lennon, Presley: mediocrities inflated by cultural monopoly.
+Dylan, endlessly lauded yet essentially monotone; Lennon, narrow in melodic range; Presley, all affected swagger.
+Is this the summit?
 Sinatra seems dignified only by standing among lesser men.
-Yes, there have been rare figures of genuine talent in the Western popular tradition.
-Ray Charles comes to mind, as does Louis Armstrong, whose phrasing, tonal invention, and musical authority reshaped what popular singing could be.
-But such figures are exceptions, not the rule.
+There have been rare figures of genuine merit, Ray Charles, Louis Armstrong, whose phrasing, tonal invention, and musical authority reshaped what popular singing could be.
+But they are exceptions.
 Meteors across an otherwise dim sky.

-In Indian tradition, the situation is entirely different.
-Languages shaped by Sanskritic phonetics – fluid, vowel-rich, rhythmically sensitive – lend themselves naturally to melody.
-When set to music, the words don’t fight the tune, they flow within it.
-The language supports musical phrasing rather than resisting it.
-This alignment produces a natural grace, a fusion of sound and syllable that Western pop rarely approaches.
+In the Indian tradition, the situation is entirely different.
+Languages shaped by Sanskritic phonetics, fluid, vowel-rich, and rhythmically sensitive, lend themselves naturally to melody.
+When set to music, the words do not fight the tune; they flow within it.
+The language supports musical phrasing rather than resisting it, producing a natural grace, a fusion of sound and syllable that Western pop rarely approaches.

 What Real Music Sounds Like

 Indian popular music, especially in its golden era, shows what is possible when word and melody are inseparable.
-At the highest level of the art, it is impossible to say whether the words shaped the tune or the tune called forth the words.
-There is a seamlessness, a musical-lyrical intimacy that invites repeated listening and deep engagement.
-The poetry is not decoration.
-It is the song’s very soul.
+At its highest level, it becomes difficult to say whether the words shaped the tune or the tune called forth the words.
+The two are fused into a seamless musical-lyrical intimacy that invites repeated listening.

 And still, the West sees none of it.
-When it thinks of Indian popular music – if it thinks of it at all – what comes to mind is present-day Bollywood kitsch: garish visuals, digital screeching, choreographed noise.
-The true tradition remains unseen.
+When it thinks of Indian popular music, if it thinks of it at all, what comes to mind is present-day Bollywood kitsch: garish visuals, digital screeching, choreographed noise.
+The tradition itself remains unseen.

-This isn’t nostalgia.
-It is a reckoning, one grounded in artistic seriousness and enduring aesthetic values.
+This is not nostalgia.
+It is a reckoning grounded in artistic seriousness and enduring aesthetic values.

-Of course, nostalgia has its place.
+Nostalgia, of course, has its place.
 Music binds us to memory: a childhood home, a parent’s voice, the rhythm of a time when the world was still being discovered.
 I understand why people cling to the songs of their youth.
-They are sown into lives and places, the grain of vanished seasons.
+They are sown into lives and places, woven into the grain of vanished seasons.
 But memory is not a measure of merit.
 Maturity demands discernment, and taste must evolve.
 To grow up is, in part, to grow out of what once dazzled and reach for what endures.
 The ability to move beyond Western pop is a test of musical intelligence.

 None of this is a blanket rejection of Western music.
-The classical tradition stands apart and must be acknowledged with seriousness and without hesitation.
-Bach’s polyphonic architecture, Beethoven’s visionary daring, Schubert’s melancholy lyricism, Tchaikovsky’s dramatic sweep – these are works of immense depth and dignity.
-The best of Western classical music has emotional and intellectual weight.
-It may not match the melodic profundity or rhythmic complexity of Indian classical traditions, but it remains a towering achievement in its own right.
+The Western classical tradition stands apart and must be acknowledged without hesitation.
+Bach’s polyphonic architecture, Beethoven’s visionary daring, Schubert’s lyricism, Tchaikovsky’s dramatic sweep: these are works of immense depth and dignity.
+At its best, Western classical music carries emotional power and intellectual substance.
+It may not match the melodic profundity or rhythmic complexity of the Indian classical traditions, but it remains a towering achievement.

-The focus here is pop, and the verdict is plain.
-Western popular music isn’t misunderstood.
-It is grotesquely overrated.
-Hollow at the core, wrapped in noise, kept aloft by marketing.
-Not an emperor without clothes, but a street performer in rented rags, amplified by the machinery of empire.
-It is not merely overvalued; it is a museum of bad taste, endlessly curated.
+But the focus here is pop, and the verdict is plain.
+Western popular music is not misunderstood; it is grotesquely overrated.
+Hollow at the core, wrapped in noise, kept aloft by marketing, it is not an emperor without clothes but a street performer in rented rags, amplified by the machinery of empire, overvalued and curated to sustain the illusion of worth.

 The Silence Will Not Last

-Sooner or later, the dynamics will change.
-As the economic and political centre of gravity shifts toward Asia, cultural perception will shift with it.
-The West will retain its visibility, and that’s as it should be.
-But Indian voices will no longer be invisible or unheard.
-The world will simply have to listen.
+The balance will not remain as it is.
+As economic and political weight shifts toward Asia, cultural perception will follow.
+The West will retain its visibility, and rightly so.
+But Indian voices will no longer be marginal or unheard.
+They will be part of the conversation.

 Lata’s aching purity.
-Kishore’s fire and playful invention.
+Kishore’s restless invention.
 Rafi’s gentility.
-Ilaiyaraaja’s vast invention.
+Ilaiyaraaja’s range.
 These are not regional curiosities.
-They are world-class forces.
+They belong in any serious accounting of musical achievement.

 Epilogue

-I will underscore the following, since some have mistaken my critique as a category error.
+Some have mistaken my critique for a category error.

-Melody, rhythmic complexity, emotional range, and the organic fit between language and musical line are not parochial or culture-bound concerns.
-They are constitutive elements of music as an expressive human art form.
-One need not belong to a particular tradition to perceive whether a melody moves, a rhythm intrigues, or a text flows naturally within its musical setting.
-Cultures may weight these elements differently, but their relevance is shared.
+Melody, rhythmic complexity, emotional range, and the organic fit between language and musical line are not parochial concerns.
+They are fundamental to music as an expressive art.
+One need not belong to a particular tradition to recognise when a melody moves, a rhythm engages, or a text flows naturally within its musical setting.
+Cultures may weight these elements differently, but the underlying criteria are shared.
+I hold melodic richness, rhythmic intelligence, and organic phrasing to be first principles.
+By those measures, Western pop is bankrupt.

-My critique of Western pop is not that it is different, but that within these shared evaluative dimensions, it falls short.
-Furthermore, Western pop has globalised itself aggressively.
-It has marketed itself as the standard – a universal cultural product – and must therefore accept being evaluated against standards broader than its own internal formulas.
+My critique is not that Western pop is different, but that within these shared criteria, it falls short.
+It has globalised itself aggressively and presented itself as a standard, a universal cultural product.
+It must therefore accept evaluation beyond its own internal formulas.
+I am not interested in appearing balanced, nor in gestures toward false equivalence.

 April 2025